Surya-Interviews/Interview/Senior-iOS.md

 ### Constraints

-- You must submit an XCode 10.1 project, targeting iOS 12 or later.
+- You must submit an Xcode 11 project, targeting iOS 13.0 and above.
-- Your code must be written in Swift 4.2.
+- Your code must be written in Swift 5 or later.
 - You may use any libraries of your choice.
 - You must provide instructions on how to build and run your code.
 - Your app must work in both portrait and landscape orientations, on all iOS devices (all sizes of iPhones and iPads that support iOS 12, including multi tasking modes on iPads).
+- Do not use storyboards (we do not use them when we build apps).
+- We strongly encourage you to use a reactive programming framework (we use RxSwift).
+- You are required to use UIKit, and not SwiftUI (you are more than welcome to send us a SwiftUI implementation in addition to your UIKit implementation).

 ### Submission